How do they sound compared to plastic picks?

 What kinds of stones work the best?

-Brasilian and Montana Agates are inarguably the best materiel for making gemstone guitar picks, and that's why we keep them both regularly in stock.
-Many kinds of Agate and Jasper will potentially work but are inconsistently dense, too small, or fractured.
+Brasilian Agates are inarguably the best materiel for making gemstone guitar picks, and that's why we keep them regularly in stock.
+Many kinds of Agate will potentially work but most are inconsistently dense, too small, or fractured.

-Once in a while we come acrossed some of these materiels of sufficiently high quality so check our Rare Picks page for Quartz, Moss Agate, and other materiels when we have them.
-We are adding more materiels to our list soon so check back with us to find out more.
+Once in a while we come acrossed some of these materiels of sufficiently high quality so check our Rare Picks page for Quartz, Black Skin and Montana Agates, Petrified wood (or Agatized wood) and other materiels when we have them available.
+We also make picks from Chiapan Amber that closely replicate the qualities of tortoise shell guitar picks.
 For more detailed information regarding the subtle tone differences between stones, see our Tone Factors page.

 Can I use them on my bass, mandolin, etc.?